Laphatize/Newslet/README.md

 **When can you use it?**</br>
 Newslet is planned to be released on August 7th, 2018.
 Seems like a long time, but the wait is worth it.

+**Want to help with the development of Newslet?**
+A application to become a beta-tester will come out soon.
+(Like when there is something to beta test.